Privacy policy

 I want you to know what data I'm collecting, and why, and how you can opt out of it, if you wish to do so.

-Things I don't do:
+Things I don’t do

-I do NOT have any Facebook scripts on my site, anywhere.
-I don't like Facebook, I don't want to be tracked by it, and I don't want you to be tracked by it either.
+I do not have any Facebook scripts on my site, anywhere.
+I don’t like Facebook, I don’t want to be tracked by it, and I don’t want you to be tracked by it either.

-Nor do I have any Twitter scripts included.
+Nor do I have any Twitter (X) scripts included.
 The links are just <a> tags that lead to Twitter.

-I do NOT care who you are exactly, no personally identifiable information is transmitted / stored.
+I do not care who you are exactly, no personally identifiable information is transmitted / stored.

 Things I do